msalemor/kubecluster/Azure-README.md

 $ kubectl get all --all-namespaces
 ```

-All pods should be on status Running.
+All pods should be Running status.

 ## Installing Helm